paradisec-archive/PARADISEC_workflows/03_data_management.md

 Here are some ***general suggestions*** for naming your files:
 * do not use spaces or any special characters, other that hyphens (-) or underscores (_)
 * for the **date** use the form **YYYYMMDD**
-* file name should not be longer tha 25 characters
+* file name should not be longer than 25 characters

 <hr style="border:2px solid blue">
 For ***PARADISEC*** we have specific file naming rules: